 When you’re getting started in your search, we recommend attending open houses to get a feel for what you like and don’t like.

 But when you start to get serious, time is of the essence, particularly in a hot real estate market like Seattle.
 We recommend that your agent show you a home as soon as it comes on the market, so you can move quickly if you like the home.
-If you wait until the open house, you may be too late to put together a competitive offer and ultimately purchase the home.
+If you wait until the open house, you may be too late to put together a competitive offer.

 When evaluating a home here are a few questions to ask yourself, beyond the basics about size and amenities:

 - Can I see myself here for five to seven years?
 This is the average length of time that people live in a home before selling.